 The Mara Naboisho Conservancy is now the second largest conservancy in the region and has a higher density of wildlife than the adjacent Masai Mara National Park.Find Out More

 Amboseli National Park is situated at the foot of Mount Kilimanjaro and is one of Kenya’s most popular national parks.
 The Selenkay Conservancy can be found 10 miles north of Amboseli National Park and is an unspoilt wilderness with a limited number of visitors allowed.Find Out More

-Ol Pejeta is a 90,000 acre conservancy which is home to an amazing variety of wildlife including Africa’s only three remaining northern white rhino.
+Ol Pejeta is a 90,000 acre conservancy which is home to an amazing variety of wildlife including Africa’s only two remaining northern white rhino.
 It began life as the smaller Sweetwaters Game Reserve and was then enlarged to become the much bigger Ol Pejeta Conservancy, the largest sanctuary in East Africa for black rhino, and home to the Sweetwaters Chimpanzee Sanctuary.Find Out More

 Nairobi National Park is unique as the only protected area in the world with such a huge variety of animals and birds close to a capital city.
 As a successful rhino sanctuary, the park has an excellent record for supporting the species and it is one of the few parks where a visitor can be certain of seeing a black rhino in its natural environment.Find Out More